mongodb-haskell/mongodb/tutorial.md

 Task and Db monad
 -------------------

-The current connection is held in a Reader monad called "Task*, and the current database is held in a Reader monad on top of that.
-To run a task, supply it and a connection to *runTask*.
-Within a task, to access a database, wrap you operations in a *useDb*.
+The current connection is held in a Connected monad, and the current database is held in a Reader monad on top of that.
+To run a connected monad, supply it and a connection to *runConn*.
+To access a database within a connected monad, call *useDb*.

-But since we are working in ghci, which requires us to start from the IO monad every time, we'll define a convenient 'run' function that takes a db-action and executes it against our "test" database on the server we just connected to:
+Since we are working in ghci, which requires us to start from the IO monad every time, we'll define a convenient *run* function that takes a db-action and executes it against our "test" database on the server we just connected to:

-    > let run act = runTask (useDb "test" act) con
+    > let run act = runConn (useDb "test" act) con

-*run* (*runTask*) will return either Left Failure or Right result.
+*run* (*runConn*) will return either Left Failure or Right result.
 Failure means the connection failed (eg. network problem) or the server failed (eg. disk full).

 Databases and Collections
 -----------------------------

-A MongoDB can store multiple databases--separate namespaces under which collections reside.
+A MongoDB can store multiple databases -- separate namespaces under which collections reside.

 You can obtain the list of databases available on a connection:

-    > runTask allDatabases con
+    > runConn allDatabases con

 You can also use the *run* function we just created: